-MS2.1 Personnel-The minimum personnel at USMS sanctioned or recognized Masters swimming meets shall include the following: one referee, one starter, two stroke and turn judges, two timers per lane (if automatic timing is not being used).
-The referee and starter may double as stroke and turn judges. but the referee and starter shall not be the same person.
+MS2.1 Personnel- The minimum personnel at USMS sanctioned or recognized USMS meets (other than national championships) shall include the following: one referee, one starter, and two stroke and turn judges.
+The referee and starter may double as stroke and turn judges, but the referee and starter shall not be the same person.
 The referee shall be certified as a referee by a USMS-approved certifying body.
 A referee who is certified as a stroke and turn judge or starter by a USMS-approved certifying body (including USA Swimming) shall receive training in the duties of a referee.
 Starters and stroke and turn judges who are uncertified shall receive training in the duties of their positions.
 One or two place judges may be positioned on the side of the course near the finish to judge the order of finish of all swimmers.
 However, place judge results may not be used to change the order of finish produced by ranking the official times.
 Note: USMS has a meet committee rather than a meet jury.
-[USMS 103.2, 103.3, 103.10.6, 102.10.5, 103.5, and 102.14.2; USA-S 102.10.3, 102.10.2, 102.9, and 102.23.3]
+[USMS 103.2, 103.3, 103.10.6,

+102.10.5,103.5, and 102.14.2; USA-S 102.10.3, 102.10.2, 102.9, and 102.23.3]